aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 The list of construct identifiers we have discovered may be sizeable.
-A rough estimate of the maximum number of constructs used in a stack will be about 400 (maximum of 200 L1s with a corresponding L2 wrapper).
-We will therefore need to encode roughly 400 strings of the form `@aws-solutions-constructs/aws-lambda-sqs.LambdaToSqs@1.63.0`.
+A rough estimate of the maximum number of constructs used in a stack will be about 200 (maximum of 200 L1/L2s with a couple of higher-level constructs).
+We will therefore need to encode roughly 200 strings of the form `@aws-solutions-constructs/aws-lambda-sqs.LambdaToSqs@1.63.0`.

 The longest overall type in the current monocdk is